MachGab/SerialKillers/README.md

 # SerialKillers
-Analysis of serial killers dataset downloaded from Kaggle website.
+Cleaning the data and analysis of serial killers dataset downloaded from Kaggle website.